 Irregular brown patches along the leaf edge

-This is one of the most common issues seen when you grow Philodendron “Imperial Red”.
+This is one of the most common issues growing Philodendron “Imperial Red.”
 It is caused due to a bacterial infection called Erwinia blight.
-This is mainly caused due to overhead watering according to PennState University.
+This is mainly caused due to overhead watering, according to PennState University.

-They recommend removal of the damaged leaves and watering in a manner that keeps the leaves and petiole dry at all times.
+They recommend removing the damaged leaves and watering to keep the leaves and petiole dry at all times.
 Make sure you discard the leaves far away from all the plants.

 Translucent leaf spots